 Social Security Scotland will make a decision about your application using the form and supporting information.
-You will not have to have a face-to-face assessment or consultation.
+You will not have to have a face-toface assessment or consultation.
 Social Security Scotland disability benefits are ongoing.
 This means that they don't have an end date after which your child has to reapply in order to remain entitled to assistance.
-When your child turns 18, the CDP will end and they will move to Adult Disability Payment.
+However you would need to report any changes that would affect your child's entitlement or the level of their award.
+When your child turns 18, the CDP will end and so if they are still in need of support, it is recommended that they then apply for Adult Disability Payment.

 The award letter may have scheduled dates for review which are normally between two and ten years.
 These reviews are 'light touch'.
 They may be as simple as confirming your child's disability and needs have not changed or permitting Social Security Scotland to gather information on your behalf to check if there are any changes to your child's needs that may affect their entitlement.
+If you report a change to your child's condition, a review may take place to check that they are still entitled or receiving the correct level of award.
+This is explained further on page 11.